-Unlike some cities, Marshfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marshfield are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marshfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marshfield is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Marshfield who work in office and administrative support (12.02%), healthcare (10.69%), and management occupations (9.22%).

 Also of interest is that Marshfield has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Marshfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.88% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Marshfield is somewhat higher than in the average US city of 21.84%: 28.88% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Marshfield in 2018 was $34,325, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $137,300 for a family of four.
 However, Marshfield contains both very wealthy and poor people as well.